Nataliia-Radina/tv-shows-dashboard/README.md

 - **Prettier**: Maintains consistent code formatting
 - **Jest**: Handles unit testing with JSDOM environment
 - **Vue Test Utils**: Provides Vue component testing utilities

+Hope you enjoy using it as much as I enjoyed building it!
+Feel free to open an issue if you find any bugs or have suggestions.